Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

 To establish a connection to an Amazon shop, there are several particularities to consider.
 Therefore, the creation and the configuration of the Amazon connection are described in detail below.

-## Configuration of Amazon Seller Account
+## Configuration of the Amazon Seller Account

-Before a connection between Amazon and *Actindo Core1 Platform* can be established, the following adjustments must be made in the Amazon Seller Central for the connection to work correctly:
+Before a connection between Amazon and the *Actindo Core1 Platform* can be established, the following adjustments must be made in the Amazon Seller Central for the connection to work correctly:

 - All columns of the order reports must be activated
 - A standard ship-from address must be set